| Title: | Input/Output 'SomaScan' Data |

 a linear transformation, to each analyte RFU measurement (column).

-If you have an annotations file (*.xlsx
+If you have an annotations file (*.xlsx) and wish to examine the

-bridging scalars themselves, please see read_annotations()
+bridging scalars themselves, please see read_annotations().

 Lifting between SomaScan versions no longer requires an